return42/sphkerneldoc/linux_src_doc/mm/kmemleak_c.rst

         the object is ignored (not scanned and not reported as a leak)

     :param gfp_t gfp:
-        \ :c:func:`kmalloc`\  flags used for kmemleak internal memory allocations
+        kmalloc() flags used for kmemleak internal memory allocations

 .. _`kmemleak_alloc.description`: